Whiplash and Soft Tissue Injuries leads to $1.9 million court award

 The court found Ms. Johnstone to be a reliable and credible witness and concluded that it is more than likely that Ms. Johnstone would undertake part-time work or part-time consulting and that it is more than likely that Ms. Johnstone’s future path will be in consulting.
 She was, despite her debilitating whiplash and soft tissue injuries, very motivated.
 It was therefore more than likely with her motivation and skills that she would be able to earn around $100,000 annually from consulting.
 Based on the economist report, the court found that the total loss resulting from a transition into consulting earning $100,000 annually is $1,537,440.41 for the remainder of her career.
 The cost of future care is somewhat difficult to assess.
 As there is a range of potential outcomes for Ms. Johnstone’s future, the Court concluded that a more realistic assessment of Ms. Johnstone’s future care costs is $250,000.
 Special damages were agreed to by the parties at $17,185.08.

 In summary, Ms. Johnstone was awarded damages jointly and severally against both defendants in the total amount of $1,912,185.08 as follows:

 Non-pecuniary damages: $145,000.00

 Special Damages: $17,185.08

-At Hauer & Co we assist clients with all types of injuries, including whiplash and soft tissue injuries.
+At Hauer & Co our personal injury lawyers in Victoria assist clients with all types of injuries, including whiplash and soft tissue injuries.